-Policies in this Compatibility Plan are based on projected airport activity levels located in the airport master plan and ALP, and have been developed in accordance with the forecasting methodology guidance in the Handbook.
+Policies in this Compatibility Plan are based on projected airport activity levels located in the ALP and have been developed in accordance with the forecasting methodology guidance in the Handbook.
 Specific factors considered when determining the 20+ year future activity levels for the Airport are described in Chapter 4.
 Consistent with the Handbook, the forecast is at the high end of the range of activity likely to be reached during the 20+ year horizon that state law requires.